brycehazen/PythonETLThings/ParishSync/ReadMe.md

 ## Features

 - **Tracking Exceptions**:
   - After importing records, RE creates a New Import Control-Summary Report - This saved as a csv will be combined with `redata.csv` to output `redataWithExceptions.csv`
+  - This will have have the data from redata.csv combined with the reason it was not imported.
+This will make it easier to know what needs to be corrected as well as track what and why records were not Imported
 - **Removing Phone Numbers**:
   - `removePhones.py` will look at `redata.csv` and compare `PhoneConsID.csv`, this `PhoneConsID.csv` is a collection pulled from SQL of all Phones in RE.
-If the Phone is already in RE and found in `redata.csv`, it will get removed.
+If the Phone is already in RE and found in `redata.csv`.
+Once removed it will output updated_redata.csv.
+  - If a record and Phone is not found in `PhoneConsID.csv`, but it caused an exception and was put into `redataWithExceptions.csv`, the script will add it to `PhoneConsID.csv`.
+This will result in the record not causing an exception in the future.
+- **Not Yet added**:
+  - Soon I will add an addition part of the script to update constituency codes.
 # Scripts Overview

 This repository contains two Python scripts for data manipulation: